despairblue/furry-octo-dangerzone/04-concept/README.md

 The scene-graph is the most important part of SceGraToo, it shows the the structure rather than the visual representation.
 Different off-the-shelf solutions, like angular or JQuery plugins, were tested against theses requirements:

-1. custom elements as part of tree nodes (multiple checkboxes or multiple inputs)
+1. custom html elements as part of tree nodes (multiple checkboxes or multiple inputs)
-2. ability to listen to changes to tree nodes
+2. ability to observe the tree node's state changing
 3. binding to an arbitrary model, that can recover inconsistent state

 with mixed results: